layilin/SP23-33852/_texts/sc-page152.md

 [^f152n2]: The tamarind tree (*Tamarindicus indica*) is probably native to tropical Africa and Madagascar.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

-[^f152n3]: *Cassia fistula*, commonly used as a purgative.
-It is most likely native to India and Sri Lanka, and its native range may also include other parts of South and Southeast Asia.
+[^f152n3]: Cassia is probably *Cassia fistula*, commonly used as a purgative.
+It is likely native to India and Sri Lanka.

 [^f152n4]: *Annona cherimola*, a fruit that originated in South America and is perhaps native to Ecuador.